VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   caption="Three men carousing beneath a mulberry tree.
 Letterpress after etching by Isaac Cruikshank 1808.
 Wellcome Collection Open Access on JSTOR">
 <param ve-image>

-Paragraph 26 Present in the landscapes of our childhoods
+Paragraph 26 Present in the landscapes of our childhoods and imaginations, how was it that the mulberry tree transformed from the harbinger of wealth to a pest, by some accounts, even an invasive species?
+A key factor is "mulberry mania," which took hold of the northeastern United States in the 1830s.
+The fast-growing Morus multicaulis tree—a white mulberry variant that arrived in the United States from China, had immediate appeal.
+Its large leaves were easy to harvest and provided an abundant and nutritious source of food for silkworms.
+State subsidies encouraged the widespread planting of trees to supply an ever-increasing number of forays into silk production.[^56]
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P 26 image 1 Growth and Manufacture of Silk 1828.jpeg"
 	   caption="Representation of the different ages of the silk worm.
 Illustration in The growth and manufacture of silk 1828 Secretary of the Treasury.
 Courtesy of Oak Springs Library">